ember-learn/ember-jsonapi-docs/README.md

     You can get your credentials by logging into your [AWS console](https://console.aws.amazon.com) and navigating to "_My Security Credentials_" under your profile name.
 You can generate a new pair under the "_Access Keys (Access Key ID and Secret Access Key)_" section.

 1. To test your changes in the app run,
-    `node index.js`
+    `yarn start`
-    Once complete, if no errors you should see a docs.tar file inside the `tmp` folder.
     The app tries to process all ember & ember-data versions since 1.0 which takes high memory & time to complete.
-If you intend it, then run `node --max_old_space_size=8192 index.js`.
+If you intend it, then run `yarn start --max_old_space_size=8192`.
     You are setting your node max heap space to 8GB, so make sure you have that much space available on your machine.

 ## To Generate docs for a specific project and/or version for development